cameronthieme/house_values/README.md

 house_values
 ==============================

-practice ML project for predicting home values
+This is a practice ML project for predicting home values.
+If you've stumbled here from my public Github, just know that there isn't too much to see!
+This project is really just a place where I use a nice, clean dataset in order to practice with various pieces of software.

 Based on the Kaggle Competition found at https://www.kaggle.com/c/house-prices-advanced-regression-techniques